You are here: NTLawHbk » NTLawHandbook » WhatIsTheLaw

 In Australia, there are two primary sources of the law:

-1. Parliamentary law ('legislation') - made by federal, state and territory parliaments.
+1. Parliamentary law ('legislation') is made by federal, state and territory parliaments.
 This included delegated or subordinate legislation that gives powers, given by parliaments, to bodies such as government departments and local councils that may make regulations and bylaws.

-2. Common Law- laws made by the courts.
+2. Judge-made law ('Common Law') is made by the courts.
 Judge-made law is created through decisions made in cases.
 When a judge makes a ruling, especially in higher courts like the Supreme Court or High Court of Australia, they set precedents that lower courts follow in similar cases.
 This type of law changes over time as the court interprets and applies the law to new situations.

-In addition to these sources, Australia has a Constitution that sets out the division of powers between federal, state and territory governments, the role of the King, Governor-General and ministers, the role of the courts, and how the government looks after public money.
+In addition to these sources, Australia has a Constitution that sets out the division of powers between Federal, state and territory governments, the role of the King, Governor-General and ministers, the role of the courts, and how the government looks after public money.
 The Constitution also explains how new Australian states can be formed, the location of the national capital, and how the Constitution can be changed.

 Parliamentary-made law ('legislation')

+Laws created by Parliament are usually called acts, statutes, or legislation.
+Before a Parliament passes an act, it is called a bill.
+After Parliament votes to pass a bill, it will need formal approval before it can become law.
+The Parliament can also change (amend) or remove (repeal) an Act.
 Sometimes, an Act allows other authorities, like local councils or government ministers, to make rules.
 This is called delegated legislation and is used to handle details not covered in the Act.
 Parliament checks these rules and can cancel them if necessary.

 The courts can also decide if the laws made are valid.
 For example, courts can rule whether delegated legislation is properly authorised by the statute to which it belongs.
 The High Court of Australia can review federal and state laws to ensure they comply with the Constitution.